stephadeline/trans-java/README.md

 I also wanted to add tool tips for the routes and toll gates, but only had time to do for rest-areas.

+Further improvements could also include:
+- Optimizing the data and images, so that the performance is better.
+- Improving the interface on mobile, so that users can see the full map on mobile.

 ---

 # svelte app